sanjayBahadur/proto-3/README.md

 | `note` | TEXT | Optional note/comment |
 | `created_at` | TIMESTAMPTZ | When the event occurred |

-**RLS Policies:**
-- Managers can view/create events for tasks on their properties
-- Staff can view/create events for tasks assigned to them

 ---

 ## Project Structure